gemmadlou/epc-rating/README.md

 - Learn more about the recommended Project Setup and IDE Support in the [Vue Docs TypeScript Guide](https://vuejs.org/guide/typescript/overview.html#project-setup).

-## Attributions
+## Attributions & Thanks

-- This component [contains public sector information licensed under the Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
-The SVG provided is from the UK Gov website within minor alterations to work with Vue.js.
-Assets for all EPC related media can be found here: https://assets.publishing.service.gov.uk/media/5a748d20ed915d0e8bf19346/1790388.pdf.
-EPC ratings diagrams can be generated here: https://find-energy-certificate.service.gov.uk.
+- This component uses public sector information licensed under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+The SVG is sourced from the UK Government website, with minor adjustments for Vue.js.
+All EPC-related media assets can be found [here](https://assets.publishing.service.gov.uk/media/5a748d20ed915d0e8bf19346/1790388.pdf).
+EPC rating diagrams can be generated [here](https://find-energy-certificate.service.gov.uk).
+- Thanks to [Brian Barrow](https://x.com/the_brianb) for his [guide](https://www.freecodecamp.org/news/how-to-create-and-publish-a-vue-component-library-update/) on creating a Vue 3 component package.
+- Additional thanks to [Matija Novosel](https://www.linkedin.com/in/matijanovosel/) for his [guide](https://www.matijanovosel.com/blog/making-and-publishing-components-with-vue-3-and-vite) on preparing the npm package.